kramse/docs.kramse.org/_pages/about.md

 If you feel like taking a walk through it, be my guest.
 There is not much to see yet.

-## Categories for content
+## Matureness for content

-Inspired by the categories from Maggie Appleton I have chosen to re-use this:
+Inspired by the ideas from Maggie Appleton I have chosen to re-use this:

 * 🌱 Seedlings for very rough and early ideas
 * 🌿 Budding for work I've cleaned up and clarified